-Large commercial vehicles, tractor-trailers and garbage trucks are the greatest danger to cyclists.
+Large commercial vehicles, tractor-trailers and garbage trucks are a great danger to cyclists.
 Over the past few years, large truck crashes have seriously injured and killed numerous cyclists in Boston and Cambridge.
-We understand these accidents are devastating and unimaginable for families.
-If you or a loved one has been injured, it is critical to contact an experienced and proven truck accident lawyer who has represented cyclists who have been injured by large trucks.
-These cases are different than other types of bicycle accident cases.
-Our Boston truck accident attorneys stand ready to start an immediate investigation, determine what happened and stand up for your rights.
+These accidents are devastating and unimaginable for families.
+If you or a loved one has been injured, it is critical to contact an experienced and proven Boston lawyer who has represented other cyclists injured in truck crashes.
+Our Boston bicycle-truck accident attorneys have this experience and are here to conduct an immediate investigation, determine what happened and stand up for your rights.

-Contact a Boston Truck Crash Lawyer Breakstone, White & Gluck has over 100 years combined experience representing cyclists and other victims of truck and bus accidents.
+Contact a Boston Bicycle Truck Crash Lawyer Breakstone, White & Gluck has over 100 years combined experience representing cyclists who have been seriously injured by trucks and other large vehicles.
 We are strong supporters of cyclist clubs and advocacy organizations, including MassBike, Boston Cyclists Union, New England Mountain Bike Association (NEMBA), Charles River Wheelmen and Northeast Bicycle Club.
 We are committed to pursuing the best result for every client and providing aggressive and compassionate representation every step of the way.

-When you turn to Breakstone, White & Gluck, you get a law firm with a long track record of top results for past clients.
-We have been consistently recognized for our work, including as Top 100 New England Super Lawyers and Top 100 Massachusetts Super Lawyers.
+Breakstone, White & Gluck has a proven track record of top results for clients.
+We take pride in helping our clients and have been consistently recognized for our work, as Top 100 New England Super Lawyers and Top 100 Massachusetts Super Lawyers.
 For a free legal consultation, contact our firm at 800-379-1244 or 617-723-7676 or use our contact form.

 Recent Truck Accidents Injuring Cyclists in Boston and Cambridge